1. When and where are Repair Fairs?

 6. Is there any cost involved on repairs at the Repair Fair?

 The event coordination and the repair work is carried out by volunteers and is free of charge for attendees.
-Donations of parts (plugs, fuses, zippers) or $$ are very much appreciated so the Repair Fair volunteers can purchase replacement parts, specialized tools and provide refreshments.
+Donations of parts (plugs, fuses, zippers) or $$ are very much appreciated to keep the website up and running and for purchasing parts or tools in the future.

 7. Will it be safe to make these repairs?